2009 Log Cabin Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 The 2009-D Log Cabin Penny is the Denver Mint version of the Early Childhood design, identifiable by the “D” mint mark beneath the date on the obverse.
 For collectors who want one example from each mint facility, it serves as a natural companion to the Philadelphia issue.

 Color designation makes a meaningful difference in what this coin is worth.
-RD (Red) examples, which retain nearly all of their original copper luster, command the strongest prices in Mint State grades.
+RD (Red) examples command the strongest prices in Mint State grades, while RB (Red-Brown) coins trade at a noticeable discount.
+BN (Brown) examples generally hold little premium above face value regardless of numerical grade.

-One of the highest recorded sales for the 2009-D Log Cabin Penny was an MS67RD example that brought $646 in 2015.
-For most collectors, targeting MS65RD and above is where the value proposition becomes more meaningful.
+One of the highest recorded sales for the 2009-D Log Cabin Penny was an MS67RD example that brought $646 at auction in 2015.
+A PCGS MS-68 D mint mark example also sold through Heritage Auctions in January 2024 for $210.
+For most collectors, targeting MS65RD and above is where the value proposition becomes most meaningful.

 2009-D Log Cabin Penny (RD) Price/Grade Chart